ethereum/consensus-specs/specs/lightclient/beacon-chain.md

 * Light client support via sync committees
-* Incentive accounting reforms, reducing spec complexity and [TODO] reducing the cost of processing chains that have very little or zero participation for a long span of epochs
+* Incentive accounting reforms, reducing spec complexity and reducing the cost of processing chains that have very little or zero participation for a long span of epochs
 * Fork choice rule changes to address weaknesses recently discovered in the existing fork choice

 ## Constants